Solojang/GEOG360/README.md

 - What is the area of each land category for each time point?
 - How much did each land category lost and gained over each time interval?
 - Among the gross changes of each category, which land cover types did it gained from / lost to?
+- How do we know the pattern of changes?

+## Terms:
+- Gain Once: Gain of category in the corresponding time interval that did not lose subsequently.
+- Loss Once:  Loss of category in the corresponding time interval that did not gain subsequently.
+But can transit to other categories.
+- Temporary: Loss or Gain of category in the corresponding time interval that gained or loses again subsequently.